Hurricane Ian heads for Carolinas after pounding Florida

 Associated Press

 CHARLESTON, S.C.
-(AP) — A revived Hurricane Ian set its sights on South Carolina’s coast Friday and the historic city of Charleston, with forecasters predicting a storm surge and floods after the megastorm caused catastrophic damage in Florida and left people trapped in their homes.
+(AP) — A revived Hurricane Ian threatened coastal South Carolina and the historic city of Charleston with severe flooding Friday after the deadly storm caused catastrophic damage in Florida and trapped thousands in their homes.

-With all of South Carolina’s coast under a hurricane warning, a steady stream of vehicles left Charleston on Thursday, many likely heeding officials’ warnings to seek higher ground.
-Storefronts were sandbagged to ward off high water levels in an area prone to inundation.
+With South Carolina’s coast under a hurricane warning, many left Charleston for higher ground and store owners in low-lying areas used sandbags in hopes of holding back high water levels.

-Along the Battery area at the southern tip of the 350-year-old city’s peninsula, locals and tourists alike took selfies against the choppy backdrop of whitecaps in Charleston Harbor as palm trees bent in gusty wind.
+Ian left a broad swath of destruction after it came ashore on Florida’s Gulf Coast as one of the strongest storms ever to hit the U.S. The storm flooded areas on both of Florida’s coasts, tore homes from their slabs, demolished beachfront businesses and left more than 2 million people without power.
+At least seven people were confirmed dead in the state — a number that was likely to increase as officials confirm more deaths and search for people.

+In Charleston on Friday, powerful wind gusts bent tree branches and sent sprays of steadily falling rain sideways.
+Streets in the 350-year-old city were largely empty, an ordinarily packed morning commute silenced by the advancing storm.

-With winds holding at 85 mph (140 kph), the National Hurricane Center’s update at 2 a.m.
-Friday placed Ian about 175 miles (285 km) southeast of Charleston and forecast a “life-threatening storm surge” and hurricane conditions along the Carolina coastal area later Friday.
+With winds holding at 85 mph (140 kph), the National Hurricane Center’s update at 11 a.m.
+Friday placed Ian about 60 miles (95 km) southeast of Charleston.

-The hurricane warning stretched from the Savannah River to Cape Fear, with flooding rains likely across the Carolinas and southwestern Virginia, the center said.

-An earlier forecast predicted a storm surge of 5 feet (1.5 meters) into coastal areas of Georgia and the Carolinas.
-Rainfall of up to 8 inches (20 centimeters) threatened flooding from South Carolina to Virginia.
+The center’s hurricane warning stretched from the Savannah River to Cape Fear.
+The forecast predicted a storm surge of up to 7 feet (2.1 meters) into some Carolina coastal areas, and rainfall of up to 8 inches (20 centimeters).

-In Florida, rescue crews piloted boats and waded through riverine streets Thursday to save thousands of Floridians trapped amid flooded homes and buildings shattered by Hurricane Ian.
+In Florida, rescue crews piloted boats and waded through riverine streets Thursday to save thousands of people trapped amid flooded homes and buildings shattered by Hurricane Ian.

-Florida Gov. Ron DeSantis said at least 700 rescues, mostly by air, were conducted on Thursday involving the U.S. Coast Guard, the National Guard and urban search-and-rescue teams.

-Ian had come ashore Wednesday on Florida’s Gulf Coast as a monstrous Category 4 hurricane, one of the strongest storms ever to hit the U.S. It flooded homes on both the state’s coasts, cut off the only road access to a barrier island, destroyed a historic waterfront pier and knocked out electricity to 2.6 million Florida homes and businesses — nearly a quarter of utility customers.
-Some 2.1 million of those customers remained in the dark days afterward.
+Florida Gov. Ron DeSantis said Friday that rescue crews had gone door-to-door to over 3,000 homes in the hardest-hit areas.

+“There’s really been a Herculean effort,” he said during a news conference in Tallahassee.

 Climate change added at least 10% more rain to Hurricane Ian, according to a study prepared immediately after the storm, said its co-author, Lawrence Berkeley National Lab climate scientist Michael Wehner.

+Those killed in Florida included a 67-year-old man who was waiting to be rescued and fell into rising water inside his New Smyrna Beach home late Thursday, the Volusia County Sheriff’s Office said.
+Patrol vehicles had been unable to reach him because roads were flooded.

-At least four people were confirmed dead in Florida, while three other people were reported killed in Cuba after the hurricane struck there on Tuesday.
+At least three people were reported killed in Cuba after the hurricane struck there on Tuesday.

-In the Fort Myers area, the hurricane ripped homes from their slabs and deposited them among shredded wreckage.
-Businesses near the beach were completely razed, leaving twisted debris.
+In the Fort Myers area, businesses near the beach were completely razed, leaving twisted debris.
 Broken docks floated at odd angles beside damaged boats.
 Fires smoldered on lots where houses once stood.

 “I don’t know how anyone could have survived in there,” William Goodison said amid the wreckage of a mobile home park in Fort Myers Beach where he’d lived for 11 years.
 Goodison said he was alive only because he rode out the storm at his son’s house inland.